skcode1/Utility-Belt/README.md

 │   └── yt-dlp-guide.md           # Setup and usage for the YouTube Downloader
 │   ├── text-to-speech-guide.md   # Setup and usage for the Text-to-Speech Generator
 │   ├── pypdf-guide.md            # Setup and usage for the PDF Merger
+│   ├── video-to-gif-guide.md     # Setup and usage for the Video to GIF Generator
 ├── venv/                         # Virtual environment (ignored by Git) ├── pdf_processor.py              # PDF merger script
 ├── text_to_speech_generator.py   # Text-to-speech script
+├── video_to_gif.py               # Video to GIF converter script
 ├── yt-dlp.py                     # YouTube downloader script
 ├── .gitignore                    # Git ignore rules for media & venvs └── README.md                     # Project dashboard & routing